Basic Coffee Brewing Knowledge

 Other brands I’ve used include Astoria, Simonelli, Expobar of Spain, and others.

-Espresso is defined as a cup of coffee that is brewed and served fast, as stated above.
+As stated above, espresso is defined as a cup of coffee that is brewed and served fast.

 Regular Espresso is provided in 25-30g shots, less than a standard 80-200g hand-brewed coffee.